Class Tutorial

 Using your preferred method, transfer the tiled template of the deer onto your canvas.
 Be sure to include all of the direction lines that you will need for painting the deer’s body.
 Mask off the deer with a product such as Clear Cover so that you can paint the background first.

-Painting the most distant mountain
+Painting the most distant bushes

-Mix the colours that you will need for furthest mountain in the background.
+Mix the colours that you will need for furthest bushes in the background.
 Refer to your reference picture to be sure to get the correct colours.
 You can leave the sky white, as Nolan did, or mix a sky colour to paint it.

 Now add more tree colour to your paint mixture.
 Note how Nolan uses the opposite colour to take the brightness out of the mix.
 Brush that paint onto the shadowy parts of the trees.